 Wildcat Exploration Ltd. (the "Company") is an exploration stage company, which is engaged in the acquisition and exploration of resource properties.
-The Company was incorporated in Manitoba on February 11, 1998.
-The Company currently holds interests in resource properties in the provinces of Manitoba, Ontario and Saskatchewan and acts as the Manager of the Wildcat-Doe Run Canadian Exploration Alliance (Note 14).
+The Company was incorporated in Manitoba on February 11, 1998 and continued into British Columbia on May 31, 3016.
+The Company currently holds interests in resource properties in the province of Manitoba.
 The Company is listed on the TSX Venture Exchange ("TSXV") having the symbol WEL, as a Tier 2 mining issuer and is in the process of exploring its mineral properties.

-The head office and principal address is located at Suite 450, 789 West Pender Street, Vancouver, British Columbia, V6C 1H2.
+The head office and principal address is located at Suite 1220, 789 West Pender Street, Vancouver, British Columbia, V6C 1H2.